pull-stream/pull-fetch/README.md

 A wrapper around `fetch` that resolves the stream into a buffer.
 Parameters are the same.

-It is used as more simple version of `fetch`, if you just want to end value.
+It is used as more simple version of `fetch`, if you just want the end value.

 #### Example